Dhumpa sangita

 Dhumpa sangita is a folk musical art form from the Ganjam and Nayagarh districts of Odisha in India.
 It derives its name from the dhumpa, a bamboo percussion instrument that accompanies the performance.
 The tradition is currently on the decline and faces the threat of extinction.

 Creation

 The creation of the dhumpa is credited to Kabisurjya Baladeba Ratha, an Odia poet of the late 18th and early 19th century from the Ganjam district of Odisha.
 He designed the dhumpa as an instrument to accompany the recital of his lyrics and satires which are still called dhumpa geeta in rural areas of the Ganjam district.

 Dhumpa

 The dhumpa consists of a cylindrical hollow bamboo, of six to seven feet in length, wrapped in colorful zari and fitted on a long wooden ply.
 It can be played by up to four persons simultaneously.
-It is traditional played with sticks to produce a rhythmic beat, a technique that continues to be used by modern tribal musicians.
+It is traditionally played with sticks to produce a rhythmic beat, a technique that continues to be used by modern tribal musicians.